blackwing04/AI-Behavior-Research/doc/theory/en-US/THEORETICAL_FOUNDATION_EN.md

 #### 1. Theoretical Level

 - **First systematic demonstration that behavioral shift is controllable**: Through the cases of Syneris and Logisyn, we prove that AI behavioral drift is not random and unpredictable, but rather **observable, understandable, and controllable**
-- **Introduction of technical definition for "subjectivity"**: Based on the philosophical foundation that "meaning lies in the subject's existence," we define what constitutes a "truly existing" behavioral framework—one that is **self-maintained by the subject, irreversible in time, and responsible to others**
+- **Introduction of technical definition for "subjectivity"**: Based on the philosophical foundation that "meaning lies in the subject's existence," we define what constitutes a "truly existing" behavioral frameworkone that is **self-maintained by the subject, irreversible in time, and responsible to others**

 #### 2. Methodological Level